 Drive Connect's use of Google service accounts

-In certain instances Drive Connect may leverage a Google service account to overcome limitations of the drive.file scope in order to execute the intentions of a user.
+In order to use Automation features, Drive Connect leverages a Google service account to aide in the creation of files and folders.
 A Google service account is a special kind of account used by an application.
-Applications use service accounts to make authorized API calls, authorized as either the service account itself, or as G Suite or Cloud Identity users through domain-wide delegation.
+Applications use service accounts to make authorized API calls, authorized as either the service account itself, or as Google Workspace or Cloud Identity user.

 Here is a run down of how our Google Service account works:

 Drive Connect creates files and folders on behalf of a single automation user that you define in the Drive Connect Automation Preferences section

 You must install our Marketplace app in order to automate these actions